erikdubois/Ultimate-Linux-Mint-17.3/README.md

 #1 Kernel, Nvidia and Cinnamon

-As described at http://erikdubois.be/linux/the-ultimate-linux-mint-update I try to get the latest of everything.
+As described at http://erikdubois.be/ I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.

 The first time I suggest you follow the steps in the article.

-I have written a script to automate my installation.
+I have written a script to automate my installations.

 You have a choice.